climate-change-database/cc-data/CMIP6/README.md

 # CMIP6

-See this [notebook](https://github.com/climate-change-database/cc-notebooks/blob/master/global_mean_surface_temp-mistral.ipynb) for how this data was created.
+* data provider: See this [notebook](https://github.com/climate-change-database/cc-notebooks/blob/master/global_mean_surface_temp-mistral.ipynb) for how this data was created (at DKRZ).
+* data users: See this [notebook](https://github.com/climate-change-database/cc-notebooks/blob/master/cc-plot-ensemble.ipynb) for how to work with the data.

 ## known issues